gideonaina/secad/README.md

 Although a very versatile tool for any domain, these issue limit its rate of adoption at enterprise

 ## 2.0: Solution.
-The goal of this project is to provide a template for adoption of AI (specificially LLM) for various enterprise task such that the identified risks and problems are mitigated to some extent.
+This project aims to provide a template for the adoption of AI, specifically LLMs, for various enterprise tasks, addressing the identified risks and challenges to some extent.
+Key strategies include:

+**Retrieval-Augmented Generation (RAG)**: RAG can be leveraged to create augmented prompts that provide better context for LLM outputs, improving the relevance and accuracy of the generated information.

+**Prompt Engineering**: Crafting well-structured prompts can set clear boundaries for LLMs, enabling them to operate within defined parameters and produce more relevant results.
+When combined with AI agents, well-engineered prompts can drive efficient task completion and workflow creation.

+**Privacy Measures**: Privacy concerns can be mitigated by deploying LLMs locally within an organization, ensuring that the models are governed by the same access controls as other IT systems.
+Whether deployed on-premises or in a controlled cloud environment, this approach helps safeguard sensitive information.

+By implementing these strategies, enterprises can significantly mitigate (though not entirely eliminate) the challenges associated with LLM adoption, paving the way for more secure and effective use of AI in their operations.

-## 3.0 Summary.
+## 3.0 System Summary.
+The solution developed to address these challenges is code-named the Knowledge Extraction System (KES).
+KES leverages Retrieval-Augmented Generation (RAG) and sophisticated prompt engineering with AI agents to create a robust framework that accomplishes specific tasks while delivering highly relevant outputs.
+The KES framework simplifies the process of ingesting additional data into RAG and facilitates the creation of AI agents, referred to as "crew," each tailored to perform distinct tasks.

-This repository contains various components of the Knowledge Extraction System (KES).
-The KES is designed to deliver relevant in-context information based on user prompts or questions.
-The final result presented to the user consolidates information from multiple sources.
-By leveraging Retrieval-Augmented Generation (RAG), the system ensures that the information provided is highly relevant, minimizing the risk of hallucinations or the LLM relying solely on its training data.
+The output from any crew is contextually relevant information, produced through well-crafted prompts that guide each agent’s work.
+This output consolidates data from multiple sources, ensuring that the final result is comprehensive and precise.
+By utilizing RAG, KES significantly reduces the risk of hallucinations or the LLM relying solely on its training data, making the information it provides more accurate and dependable.

-KES can be adopted for use in any domain of work or life where there is need relevant information having specific context without least chance of hallucination is needed.
+KES is versatile and can be adopted across various domains where there is a need for context-specific, relevant information with minimal risk of inaccuracies.

 ## 4.0: System Architecture.
 The architecture diagram below illustrates the different layers and complexities of the application.
 Level 1 presents a high-level overview, while subsequent levels (Level 2) delves into specific components to provide more detailed information.